NORTH COUNTY TRAILWAY:

 Note; Right leads to the Tarrytown Lakes Spur Trail.

 From the end of the North County Trailway turn right up a short hill then down to Neperan Rd.
 Turn right along the sidewalk and you'll come to a bike route sign.
 The Neperan Road parking lot is on your right.
-Take the cross-walk over Neperan Rd and enter the dirt driveway for the Tarrytown Lakes Water Works building.
-Pass through the gate and enter the paved trail.
+Take the cross-walk over Neperan Rd and travel past the stone 1987 Eastview Pumping Station on your right.
+Pass through the gate and enter the paved rail trail.
 This will take you alongside Lower Tarrytown Lake/Reservoir.
+Look right to spot the stone Gatehouse.
 The trail heads into the woods as it follows the lake.
 Very peaceful compared to the North and South County Trailways that parallel the Parkway.
-This trail ends after 1.3 miles at the junction of Sunydale Ave and Neperan Rd.
-You can cross the road to a parking lot located at the top of Upper Tarrytown Lake/Reservoir.
+In the middle of the lake spot an old stone Well House.
+Cross Neperan Road to a parking lot at 1.3 miles.
+This overlooks Upper Tarrytown Lake/Reservoir.
+The crushed gravel rail trail continues left into the woods above the reservoir on your right.
+Cross an old RR bridge and come to an intersection at 1.9 miles.
+This is the end of the trail, the old rail bed stops straight ahead below Tower Hill Rd, past which lies the Rockefeller Estate.

 Prior to 1888 when Westinghouse developed a reliable air brake, stopping a train or a rolling car was very primitive.
 Iron wheels, located atop cars, were connected to a manual braking system by a long metal rod.
 The brakemen, usually two to a train, would ride on top of the car.
 On a whistle signal from the engineer, the brakemen, one at the front of the train and one at the rear of the train, would begin turning the iron wheels to engage the brakes.
 When one car was completed, the brakeman would jump the thirty inches or so to the next car and repeat the operation to apply the brakes on that car.
 The brakemen would work towards each other until all cars had their brakes applied.
 In good weather, the brakemen enjoyed riding on top of the cars and viewing the scenery.
 However, they had to ride up there in all kinds of weather - in rain, sleet, snow and ice, as well as good weather.
 Jumping from one car to the next at night or in freezing weather could be very dangerous, not to mention the fact that the cars were rocking from side to side.
 Today, a train brakeman assists the conductor by throwing switches, hooking the train cars together and ensuring the safety of the train, passengers, and freight.